 Paying the penalty

-It has recently come to our attention that Getty aren’t particularly fond of people using their images without permission and can impose heavy fines on anyone caught using them.
+Getty Images aren’t particularly fond of people using their images without permission and can impose heavy fines on anyone caught using them.
 Just one single image can result in a 4-figure fine depending on how long the image was displayed on your website.
-Be aware that Getty are able to use sophisticated trawling software to uncover sites using their images too so don’t just assume you will never be caught.
+Be aware that Getty are able to use sophisticated trawling software to uncover sites using their images too – so don’t just assume you will never be caught.

 This is just one example of why it is so important to use royalty-free images, but that doesn’t mean it’s impossible to find good images for your blog.

 Both Flickr and Google have means of searching for images available for commercial use, whilst there are many specific image sites now carrying free images for both personal and commercial such as Unsplash and Pexels.